Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 You want some color on those veggies, so don’t be shy about adding extra time, if needed.

-Don’t those finished veggies look amazing?
-Personally, I could go for a big bowl right now.
+Don’t that bowl of veggies look amazing?
+Personally, I could go for a big bite right now.

-Needless to say, this yummy vegetable side dish is ideal for any fall or winter meal (although I eat them year round).
-And this recipe especially perfect for special occasions like Thanksgiving and Christmas when delicious + easy = winning, right?
+Needless to say, this yummy side dish is ideal for any fall or winter meal (although I eat them year round).
+It’s especially perfect for special occasions like Thanksgiving and Christmas, because the recipe is pretty hands off … you can even chop most veggies ahead of time.

 Okay, just a few more tips that will perfect your roasted veggie game before we get to the recipe!

-- How long does it take to roast vegetables?
-It really varies depending on the vegetables you are using, as well as how big or small you chop them.
-Check out the Vegetables Roasting Times section above for more info, then start with the shorter time period.
-You can always add more time if needed.
+Cooking times depend on the vegetables you are using, as well as how big or small you chop them.
+Check out the Roasting Times section above for more info, then start with the shorter time period.
+You can always additional time if needed.

-- How do you make roast vegetables crispy?
-To get perfect roasted vegetables (caramelized and crisp on the outside and tender on the inside), you need to do a few things.
-1.)
-Make sure your oven is preheated.
-A cool oven takes longer to cook and the veggies won’t get crisp.
-2.)
-Add enough olive to coat the veggies.
+Tips for getting crispy roasted vegetables: 1.
+Make sure your oven preheats for at least 10 minutes (longer is better).
+2. Add enough olive to coat the veggies.
 They should be glistening, but not drenched.
-Using your hands to mix the vegetables is the easiest way to make sure everything is well-coated.
-3.)
-Leave space around your veggies on the pan.
-Use two (or more) pans if needed.
-4.)
-Stir your vegetables halfway through cooking.
-If you are using two pans, rotate them in the oven, too.
-5.)
-Cook the veggies until they are tender on the inside and browned and crispy on the outside.
+3. Don’t crowd the veggies on the pan.
+Use multiple pans if needed.
+4. Flip the vegetables halfway through cooking.
+5. If you’re using two pans, rotate them in the oven when you flip the veggies.
+6. Cook the veggies until they are tender on the inside and browned and crispy on the outside.
 Add more time, if needed.
-6.)
-Add more salt and pepper to taste, if needed, before serving.

-- Can you roast frozen veggies?
-Yes!
-Make sure your oven is very hot before starting and give the veggies lots of room.
-If you crowd the vegetables on the pan, they will steam instead of roast.
-Also, frozen vegetables are parcooked, so cut the cooking time by 5 to 10 minutes so you end up with crispy roasted vegetables, not mush.
+Yes, you can roast frozen vegetables.
+Make sure your oven is very hot before starting and give the veggies lots of room to cook.
+If you crowd them, they will steam instead of roast.
+Also, frozen vegetables are parcooked, so you can probably cut the cooking time by 5 to 10 minutes.

 How to Roast Vegetables